wp-plugins/commentluv/trunk/readme.txt

 ChangeLog:
+0.93 - replaced feed parsing function with WP internal (rss.php)
+	updated findfeedburner function to look for any feed link in <head> of authors page (for better typepad parsing) removed parse blogger default function (not needed) removed all instances of file and fopen
+0.92 - update comments
 0.91 - fix: compatibility with some other comment enhancing plugins so the link isn't repeated 0.9 - now wont output emptry string if no last post found (blogspot blog with own domain) 0.8 - now prevents parsing on a trackback, pingback or admin comment